junxit/us-congress-bills-111/metadata.md

 - 2010-01-21 — On motion to suspend the rules and agree to the resolution, as amended Agreed to by voice vote. (text: CR 1/20/2010 H204)
 - 2010-01-21 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution, as amended Agreed to by voice vote.(text: CR 1/20/2010 H204)
 - 2010-01-22 — Received in the Senate and referred to the Committee on Health, Education, Labor, and Pensions.
+- 2010-02-23 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent.
+- 2010-02-23 — Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent.
+- 2010-02-23 — Senate Committee on Health, Education, Labor, and Pensions discharged by Unanimous Consent. (consideration: CR S714)
+- 2010-02-23 — Senate Committee on Health, Education, Labor, and Pensions discharged by Unanimous Consent.(consideration: CR S714)
+- 2010-02-24 — Message on Senate action sent to the House.